Files for download

 As a bass singer he has worked with many internationally recognized ensembles including the Huelgas Ensemble, Ensemble Gilles Binchois, and Musica fiata.
 As a member of the American ensembles Waverly Consort and Boston Camerata he toured extensively and recorded over a dozen CDs during the 1990s, living in New York City.
 His contribution to the catalogue of recorded music includes CDs for Erato, Virgin/EMI, Angel, RCA and Sony.

 Mr. Frederiksen and his Ensemble Phoenix Munich record for harmonia mundi France.
-Three CDs released since 2007 show different aspects of his work: The Elfin Knight, O felice morire and Rose of Sharon.
-A fourth CD, Requiem for a Pink Moon--An Elzabethan Tribute to Nick Drake, is planned for release in May of 2012.
+Four CDs released since 2007 show different aspects of his work: The Elfin Knight, O felice morire, Rose of Sharon, and Requiem for a Pink Moon--An Elzabethan Tribute to Nick Drake which received the German "Grammy" or Echo Prize in October of 2013.

 As a lute player and singer Mr. Frederiksen has made a specialty of the self-accompanied lute song.
 He is a regular guest around Europe with programs of English, French and Italian music for bass voice and Renaissance lute and archlute.